theol0403/qmk_firmware/docs/tap_hold.md

 bool get_hold_on_other_key_press(uint16_t keycode, keyrecord_t *record) {
     switch (keycode) {
         case LT(1, KC_BSPC):
-            // Immediately select the tap action when another key is pressed. return true;
+            // Immediately select the hold action when another key is pressed. return true;
         default:
-            // Do not select the tap action when another key is pressed. return false;
+            // Do not select the hold action when another key is pressed. return false;
     }
 }